 When clients walk into your practice, what ‘vibe’ or personality does your environment communicate?
 Personality is all in the digital space.
 Sure, there may be thousands of legal practices in Australia – but no two will be alike in personality and interests.
 Interestingly, this question is also a great place to begin conversations around developing an environment that better represents your business values.

 Does your practice have a particular political leaning?
 Is an investment in culture and arts valued?
 Perhaps you are a firm that loves sport, chess, or book clubs?
 Note the interests you would be happy to share with the world around you – they’ll be part of your digital identity and core to the content you’ll develop.

 What tone will our practice strike?

 If your practice had a tone of voice, what might it be?
 Formal?
 Professional but friendly?
 Larrikin expert?
 A coherent digital identity uses language and tone that is consistent and recognisable.
 It’s easy to identify brands in the online space which are just ‘having a crack’ at social media, with their accounts likely handled by a multitude of individuals.
 They have no consistent tone.
 Consider how your firm will strike a pose with tone.

 Does your law firm require guidance, structure and support in defining a digital identity?
-Ruby Slipper are your category experts: reach out via our website.
+Ruby Assembly are your category experts: reach out via our website.
 We’re here to help.